241209-NET/Rohit_Rathor/PokemonTracker/README.md

 # Pokemon Tracker
 This is a Full Stack .NET app to help keep track of trainers and their pokemon teams that will be persisted to a backend.
-Made by Rohit Rathor
+Made by Rohit Rathor.

-## Project Requirements

 ## Tech Stack